 Assessment

-All customers who visit a Missouri Job Center in the Southeast region are given an assessment to immediately engage the customer into job center activities.
-This assessment, depending on the age, eligibility, and needs of the customer will identify skill levels, aptitudes, abilities, skill gaps, barriers to employment and supportive service needs.
+All customers who visit a Missouri Job Center in the Southeast region are given information on assessments that can immediately engage the customer in job center activities.
+This assessment, depending on the age, eligibility, and needs of the customer will identify skill levels, aptitudes, abilities, skill gaps, barriers to employment and/or supportive service needs.
 Assessments allow assistance with setting goals and developing next steps.
 Specialized assessments are offered as well to evaluate interests, personality traits, and diagnostic testing.

-Specialized assessment tools include but are not limited to: O*Net, Missouri Connections, Talify, TABE, and WorkKeysComptia, and Coursera.
+Specialized assessment tools include but are not limited to: O*Net, Missouri Connections, Talify, TABE, WorkKeys, Comptia, and Coursera.
 Assessments allow the customer to self-assess basic academic skills, identify high demand occupations and determine if their interest and qualifications match job requirements or if additional training is needed.
 Results obtained from these assessments are utilized by the customer to make informed choices in their attempts to connect to employment offering the best wages available at their current skill capacity.
 The information gained through assessments will be used with sector strategy data and/or Labor Market Information to help customers make informed choices regarding their training and careers and to develop their strategic employment plan.

 Support Services